 One thing I didn’t realize before moving to Japan is that drinking is a very large part of the culture; expect to have a few beers after work with your coworkers.
 The bigger cities, such as Tokyo and Osaka, are renown for their fashion, art, and music scenes, but there is also a strong emphasis on getting back to nature throughout the country (hiking and skiing are both quite popular).
 For me, a typical day off in Osaka included cafe-hopping with friends, visiting a museum or a temple, doing a bit of shopping or people-watching in trendy Shinsaibashi, dinner and drinks at an izakaya (a Japanese pub), and then cheap drinks and some live music in Ame-mura.
 All in all, I felt that prices were quite similar to those in North America

 If you’re not looking up jobs in Japan right now… what the hell are you waiting for?
 You won’t regret teaching English in Japan, I promise you.

 And I am sold.
 Too be honest, Japan is at the top of my list for countries I live in for a while, but I was worried about being able to make ends meet.
 But from the looks of it, you can make money teaching English in Japan…and get to experience some pretty wicked culture.
+You can even check out cool aspects like Japanese anime and other comic culture like Battlecats comics.
 Done deal.